Reversible addition−fragmentation chain-transfer polymerization: Role of Z and R groups on RAFT agent

-Guidelines have been provided for selection of R and Z groups based on the monomer to be polymerised and these are summarised in Figures 6 and 7.
+Guidelines have been provided for selection of R and Z groups based on the monomer to be polymerized and these are summarized in Figures 6 and 7.
 Monomers can be divided into more active and less active, called MAM and LAM, respectively.
 MAM will yield less active propagating radical species, and vice versa for LAM.
 Therefore, MAM requires more active RAFT reagents, while LAM requires less active reagents.

 Important ratios between reaction components

 During RAFT synthesis, some ratios between reaction components are important and usually can be used to control or set the desired degree of polymerization and polymer molecular weight.
 All the following ratios are relative to initial moles: